michael4rudy/Excel2CSV/README.md

 <img width="743" alt="Screen Shot 2021-03-21 at 1 44 49 PM" src="https://user-images.githubusercontent.com/80732776/111915251-9ca26200-8a4b-11eb-917a-d7661e294e5f.png">

 ## TO-DO
+- Display the number of files converted and the number of files that were skipped due to error.
 - Create similar function to process .docx to .txt with UTF-8 encoding.